school-brainhack/school-brainhack.github.io/content/en/modules/nibabel/index.md

 ## Exercise

- * Watch the video presentation by Chris Markiewicz and go over the slides.
+ * Watch the video presentation by Chris Markiewicz and go over the `Nibabel.py` notebook.

  * In a separate notebook, complete the following exercises: